-There is a clear redistributive effect to net federal expenditures in Canada: the federal government receives more tax revenues in certain provinces and spends more in others.
-For the most part, differences in net federal expenditures among provinces reflect federal programs and policies aimed at redistributing income from more affluent to less affluent individuals, regardless of province of residence.
+There is a clear redistributive effect to federal expenditures in Canada: the federal government receives more tax revenues in certain provinces and spends more in others.
+For the most part, differences in federal expenditures among provinces reflect federal programs and policies aimed at redistributing income from individuals with a higher income to individuals with a lower income, regardless of province of residence.